About the Mission

 Food and Clothing Rescue and Redistribution

 We also rescue and redistribute food and clothing to those in need.
-We are always looking for volunteers to organize clothing and food drives.
+We are always looking for volunteers to organize drives for clothing, food, and hygiene products.
 If you are interested in doing so, please complete a volunteer application.
 You can also contact our Community Liaison for more information at (304) 622-2451.

 "*" indicates required fields